Set up delivery settings

 Step 4: Delivery cost

-When setting up your delivery cost, you can choose from several options such as free delivery, fixed rate or free delivery over a certain amount.
+When setting up your delivery cost, you can choose from several options such as free delivery, a fixed rate or free delivery over a certain amount.
 You can also switch to advanced settings to see more options.

 Basic cost settings